rddim/TotalCommanderPortable/Other/Source/Readme.txt

 Section [Editor]

-   restore_default=false
-   AkelPadPortable=false
-   GeanyPortable=false
-   gVimPortable=false
-   Notepad++Portable=false
-   Notepad2Portable=false
-   Notepad2-modPortable=false
+   PortableEditor=

-The restore_default entry allows you to restore the editor to the Total Commander default one.
-The default is false.
+The PortableEditor entry allows you to add your favorite portable editor* as 'Editor for F4'.
+Leave it empty to use the default Total Commander one.

-All other entries (AkelPadPortable, GeanyPortable, gVimPortable, Notepad++Portable, Notepad2Portable, Notepad2-modPortable)* allows you to use one** of them as default editor (F4).
+Example: PortableEditor=Notepad++Portable

-*Please note that you must have it previously installed in the same parent directory as TotalCommanderPortable
+*Please note that you must have it previously installed in the same parent directory as TotalCommanderPortable.
-**Please note that ONLY one can be set to true.
-The default is false.

 Section [ExtViewer]

-   restore_default=false
-   AkelPadPortable=false
-   GeanyPortable=false
-   gVimPortable=false
-   Notepad++Portable=false
-   Notepad2Portable=false
-   Notepad2-modPortable=false
+   PortableExtViewer=

-The restore_default entry allows you to restore the external viewer to the Total Commander default one.
-The default is false.
+The PortableExtViewer entry allows you to add your favorite portable viewer* as 'Viewer for F3'.
+Leave it empty to use the default Total Commander one.

-All other entries (AkelPadPortable, GeanyPortable, gVimPortable, Notepad++Portable, Notepad2Portable, Notepad2-modPortable)* allows you to use one** of them as external viewer.
+Example: PortableExtViewer=AkelPadPortable

-*Please note that you must have it previously installed in the same directory as TotalCommanderPortable
+*Please note that you must have it previously installed in the same parent directory as TotalCommanderPortable.

-**Please note that ONLY one can be set to true.
-The default is false.
+Please, keep in mind that your favorite editor/viewer binary name (w/o extension .exe) and the folder where it lives should always be with the same names, otherwise it will not work.

+Officially released are AkelPadPortable, GeanyPortable, gVimPortable, Notepad++Portable, Notepad2Portable, Notepad2-modPortable.

 There may be other values also permitted in the user configuration file by the portable application; refer to help.html for any details of them.